dfoderick/fullcycle/README.md

 ```
 sudo easy_install supervisor
 ```
 ## Installing MySql/MariaDB
+A database is used for logging and will be used for future reporting features.
 The following instructions assume you are using the default password `mining`.
 Please use some kind of password.
 Do not leave the password blank.
 Run the following script.
 Read and answer all prompts.